St Winifred’s Primary School

 Policy on Supporting Pupils at School with Medical Conditions

-Section 100 of the Children and Families Act 2014 places a duty on the Governing Body and Senior Leadership Team to make arrangements for supporting pupils at the School with medical conditions.
-Pupils with special medical needs have the same right of admission to school as other children and cannot be refused admission or excluded from school on medical grounds alone.
+Section 100 of the Children and Families Act 2014 places a duty on the Governing Body and Senior Leadership Team to make arrangements for supporting pupils at the school with medical conditions.
+Pupils with special medical needs have the same right of admission to school as other pupils and cannot be refused admission or excluded from school on medical grounds alone.
 However, teachers and other school staff in charge of pupils have a common law duty to act in the place of the parent and may need to take swift action in an emergency.
 This duty also extends to teachers leading activities.

-This Policy will be reviewed regularly and will be readily accessible to Parents/Carers and staff through our school website.
+This Policy will be reviewed regularly and will be readily accessible to parents/carers and staff through our school website.

 All schools and academies are expected by Ofsted to have a policy dealing with medical needs and to be able to demonstrate that this is implemented effectively.
-The overall responsibility for the successful administering and implementation of this Policy is given to Margaret Hanrahan (Head teacher).
+The overall responsibility for the successful administering and implementation of this Policy is given to Claire Gillespie (Head teacher).
 She will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in case of staff absences or staff turnover to ensure that someone is always available and on site.

 She will also be responsible for briefing supply teachers, risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.